bright/new-www/content/members/bartek-krzyzanski.md

 avatar: /images/members/bartek_krzyzanski.jpg
 published: true
 ---
 Started with Java and mobile apps, ended with Kotlin and backend development.
 Never hesitating to try new things.
 Extremely excited to see what the future will bring.
 Loves to run, sail, build IoT devices or do some good old street workout session listening to Polish rap.
+Apart from being a sailor he likes escaping Tricity to do some kitesurfing in Hel Peninsula.